 - Funnel tax-free money into your flexible spending account (FSA) if you have one of those instead.

 - Open a traditional IRA or bump up contributions to your 401(k), both of which can reduce your taxable income.

 - Increase your charitable giving efforts to take advantage of the larger deduction for those contributions.

 - Use the IRS EITC Assistant tool to determine whether you’re eligible for the Earned Income Credit.

 - Harvest losses in your taxable investment account to offset any taxable capital gains.

-Keep in mind that the changes enacted under tax reform are only effective through 2025.
-It’s a good idea to revisit your tax strategy year over year to make sure you’re always getting the biggest refund possible.
+Keep in mind that the changes enacted under tax reform are only effective through 2025 (as of now).
+It’s a good idea to revisit your tax strategy each year to make sure you’re always getting the biggest refund possible.